James said he learned a lot in his first year on the job, especially in dealing with distractions.

 That's been a big emphasis in the two minicamps the Vikings have had so far in April and May.
 The coaching staff under head coach Brad Childress has tried to instill a more focused, conditioned and disciplined approach to the offseason workouts.

-Which, combined with a more stabilized role where he stays at right end, leads him to believe that 10 sacks isn't out of the realm of possibility for him this year.
+Which, combined with a more stabilized role where he stays at right end, leads James to believe that 10 sacks isn't out of the realm of possibility for him this year.